-Long running applications and system services can be scheduled and managed using the GPU-enabled Marathon framework, and similarly, batch jobs can be scheduled using Chronos, all sharing the common cluster managed by Mesos.
-The applications can be deployed as native host OS tasks as well as Docker-ized containers or micro services on the cluster to ensure portability and isolation.
-A diverse set of accelerated applications such as deep learning, image, video and audio processing and analytics can now benefit from Mesos resource management for hyperscale data center deployment.
+Long-running applications and system services can be scheduled and managed using the GPU-enabled Marathon framework.
+Similarly, batch jobs can be scheduled using Chronos, all sharing the common cluster managed by Mesos.
+The applications can be deployed as native host OS tasks as well as Docker-ized containers or microservices on the cluster to ensure portability and isolation.
+A diverse set of accelerated applications such as deep learning, image, video, and audio processing and analytics can now benefit from Mesos resource management for hyperscale data center deployment.

 Containers wrap applications into an isolated virtual environment to simplify data center deployment.
 By including all application dependencies (binaries and libraries), application containers run seamlessly in any data center environment.

 Docker, the leading container platform, can now be used to containerize GPU-accelerated applications.
 To make it easier to deploy GPU-accelerated applications in software containers, NVIDIA has released open-source utilities to build and run Docker container images for GPU-accelerated applications.
-This means you can easily containerize and isolate accelerated application without any modifications and deploy it on any supported GPU-enabled infrastructure.
+This means you can easily containerize and isolate accelerated applications without any modifications and deploy them on any supported GPU-enabled infrastructure.

-The NVIDIA Docker Recipe, instructions, and examples are now available on Github.
-Building a Docker image with support for CUDA is easy with a single command.
+The NVIDIA Docker Recipe, instructions, and examples are now available in the /NVIDIA/nvidia-docker GitHub repo.
+Building a Docker image with support for CUDA is easy with a single command:

 # With latest versions $ docker build -t cuda ubuntu/cuda/latest